 - if the sponsor is based outside the UK or EEA, check a legal representative based in the UK or European Economic Area (EEA) has been named, and that evidence has been provided that this person or body is established within the UK or EEA, and has accepted the role of legal representative (for example a copy of relevant correspondence)

 - written evidence of scientific critique must be uploaded or the free text box at describing the review process must be completed

 - check details have been provided for who has reviewed the statistical aspects of the research

 - check that insurance or indemnity arrangements to meet potential liabilities relating to the management, design and conduct of the research have been provided (except where NHS indemnity will apply)

-- check the form been electronically authorised by the Chief Investigator
+- check the form has been electronically authorised by the Chief Investigator

-- check the form been electronically authorised by a representative of the lead sponsor
+- check the form has been electronically authorised by a representative of the lead sponsor

 - all documents listed in the checklist must be uploaded (including those for study-wide review for studies in the NHS led from England or Wales).
 Remember to check for all the supporting documentation required based on the study type and participant population like participant information sheets for different age groups.